alexmercerind/dart_vlc/README.md

   - `Player.generalState`
     - `volume`: Volume of current `Player` instance.
     - `rate`: Rate of current `Player` instance.
+- Working on Linux.
+- Working on Windows.

 Under progress (irrespective of order)...